Code & Law Enforcement

 (Q) What is the preferred method of payment for permit applications, and when is payment due?

 (A) We accept credit cards, cash, check and money orders payable to Laramie County Treasurer.
-Credit card payments and electronic checks are now accepted at our office or online – via the orange Payment Options tab located at the top of our webpage.
+Credit card payments and electronic check payment can be made by selecting Payment Options from the menu on the left side of the page.
 PERMIT FEES ARE DUE AT TIME OF APPLICATION SUBMITTAL.

 (Q) What needs to be inspected on my project?